Recyclable vs Non-recyclable Plastic

 Of course, some items are exceptions (plastic bags, for instance), but hopefully our list of recyclable plastics and a basic understanding of the resin code (chasing arrow symbol) will enable you to figure out what to do with your waste.

 For more information check out the Seattle Public Utilities YouTube channel, and for questions, contact your local recycling facility.

 Need Help Disposing of Plastic?

 If you’ve just finished spring cleaning, need to clear out a deceased relative’s house for sale, or are dealing with a hoarder’s mess, you’ll find a lot of plastic on your hands, and not enough time to sort through it.
-In such a case, call Action Junk Removal for help.
+In such a case, call Action Junk Hauling for help.
 We’ll sort through your garbage and get rid of it all – recycling or donating where possible.
 This’ll also ensure you get rid of everything at once, instead of waiting for recycling pick-up days and complying with the weight restrictions.

 Looking for Professional Seattle Junk Removal?

 Let the Action Junk Hauling Pros do it for you.

 We're experts in disposing of unwanted junk using responsible waste management practices.
 Get started with a free same-day estimate.